 The Massachusetts Clean Energy Center (MassCEC) is pursuing a number of energy resilience pilots and initiatives.
 Consistent with our mission, energy resilience efforts supported by MassCEC engage clean energy technologies and solutions on their own, or in combination with fossil fuel assets.
 The initiatives described below include modifications to existing programs, and entirely new proposals, and either focus exclusively on resilience outcomes, or boost resilience among a range of other outcomes.

-Resilient Service (Gas) Stations Challenge: MassCEC is developing a request for proposals under the Resilient Stations Challenge, a special round of its InnovateMass program, for projects that deploy commercially viable energy resilience technologies and demonstrate innovative and/or replicable business models while providing measureable energy resilience, risk management, clean energy and/or climate benefits to Massachusetts gas stations, enabling these facilities to provide critical goods and services to the communities they serve during extended electric grid failures.
+Resilient Service (Gas) Stations Challenge: MassCEC has developed a request for proposals (RFP) under the Resilient Stations Challenge, a special round of its InnovateMass program, for projects that deploy commercially viable energy resilience technologies and demonstrate innovative and/or replicable business models while providing measureable energy resilience, risk management, clean energy and/or climate benefits to Massachusetts gas stations, enabling these facilities to provide critical goods and services to the communities they serve during extended electric grid failures.

 MassCEC staff are currently seeking Expressions of Interest from entities interested in applying to the Resilient Stations Challenge.
 The information submitted in response to this Request for Expressions of Interest may be publicly available on the MassCEC website to help facilitate formation of RFP applicant teams.
 Expressions of Interest will not affect selection of applicants.
-Responses will be accepted and posted to the MassCEC website on a rolling basis until the RFP is released.
 Click here to fill out the Expressions of Interest survey or here to view respondents to the survey.

-Community Microgrid Program: MassCEC is currently developing a community microgrid program that will provide feasibility assessment grants through a competitive solicitation open to municipalities and their public works departments, electric distribution companies, municipal light plants, emergency services departments, owners of critical infrastructure such as hospitals and financial institutions, self-organized groups of commercial building owners, developers or any entity that either owns property within a proposed microgrid or can demonstrate that they represent stakeholders with the capability of developing a multi-user microgrid.
+Community Microgrids Program: MassCEC has developed a community microgrids program that will provide feasibility assessment grants through a competitive solicitation open to municipalities and their public works departments, electric distribution companies, municipal light plants, emergency services departments, owners of critical infrastructure such as hospitals and financial institutions, self-organized groups of commercial building owners, developers or any entity that either owns property within a proposed microgrid or can demonstrate that they represent stakeholders with the capability of developing a multi-user microgrid.

 Past MassCEC Investment in Energy Storage: Through a number of existing grant and investment programs, MassCEC has invested over $9.1 million in energy storage projects.